SolaceLabs/pubsubplus-cf-dev/README.md

 ## Installation

 The goal of the installation steps is to start the required VMs.
+(Only BOSH-lite is required on Linux)

 ![](resources/installation.png)